 Welcome to the University of Texas Skywatchers Report for Monday March 19th through Sunday March 25th.

-Public viewing at the 9-inch refractor at Painter Hall is on Friday and Saturday nights now from 8:30 to 10:30 p.m.
+Public viewing at the 9 inch refractor at Painter Hall is on Friday and Saturday night now from 8:30 to 10:30 p.m.
 Painter Hall is located on 24th street about halfway between Speedway and Guadalupe and is northeast of the UT Tower.
-Take the elevator to the 5th floor then take the stairs up to the 6th floor and follow the signs up to the telescope.
+To get to the telescope, take the elevator to the 5th floor and exit to the left.
+Follow the 5th floor hallway to the end and take the staircase through the double doors on the left.
+Once you reach the 6th floor, go to your right and follow the signs up to the telescope.

 Thank you for calling the University of Texas Skywatchers Report.